FcoMarcosMAbreu/FcoMarcosMAbreu/README.md

 ### Hi there 👋

+## Welcome to my profile!

+- 🌱 I’m currently learning JAMStack and related technologies.
+Let's discuss?

+- 👨‍💼 Looking for junior job.

+- ⚡ Fun fact: Bis diciti quis scribit!
+I don't like to follow video class.
+Documentation is all for me.
+For practices, pair programming is very effective.

 <!--
 **FcoMarcosMAbreu/FcoMarcosMAbreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.